RakeshpatilLB/picorv32/picosoc/README.md

 mapped to the low byte of the 32 bit word at address 0x03000000.

 ### SPI Flash Controller Config Register:
+This register at address 0x02000000 controls how the external SPI Flash is accessed.
+Purpose: This register lets firmware switch between different SPI Flash access modes (standard, dual, quad, DDR, CRM) and control timing.
+In software: Changing the bits here changes how the CPU talks to the SPI Flash chip.
+For example, enabling QSPI mode uses 4 data lines for faster reads.

 | Bit(s) | Description                                               |
 | -----: | --------------------------------------------------------- |